Ezechiel Banzuzi: OH Leuven

 On 20 June 2023, Banzuzi signed a three-year contract with Belgian Pro League club OH Leuven.

 RB Leipzig

 On 9 April 2025, RB Leipzig officially announced that they had signed a deal with Banzuzi until 30 June 2030, officially joining on 1 July 2025 for a fee of around €16 million.

 Banzuzi made his competitive debut for RB Leipzig on 16 August 2025, coming on in the 62nd minute and heading in Castello Lukeba's long pass in the 79th minute to give Leipzig a 3–2 lead in a DFB-Pokal first-round tie away to SV Sandhausen; Xavi Simons added a late fourth as Leipzig won 4–2 after twice falling behind.

 International career

 Born in the Netherlands, Banzuzi is of Congolese descent.
+In March 2026, to his own surprise, Banzuzi was called up to the DR Congo U23 national football team, but he remained with Netherlands under-21 and played in the 2027 UEFA European Under-21 Championship qualification that same month.